 Harry Potter Popup Books by J.K.
 Rowling

 Proving that book design is an art in and of itself, the dazzling popup edition of the first Harry Potter book is fully illustrated and features interactive paper craft elements such as a foldout Hogwarts letter.
-Additional popup-style books include Harry Potter and the Chamber of Secrets (coming October 26, 2021), Harry Potter: A Pop-Up Guide to Hogwarts, Harry Potter: A Pop-Up Guide to Diagon Alley and Beyond, Harry Potter: A Pop-Up Book, and Harry Potter: A Hogwarts Christmas Pop-Up (Advent Calendar).
+Additional popup-style books include Harry Potter and the Chamber of Secrets, Harry Potter: A Pop-Up Guide to Hogwarts, Harry Potter: A Pop-Up Guide to Diagon Alley and Beyond, Harry Potter: A Pop-Up Book, and Harry Potter: A Hogwarts Christmas Pop-Up (Advent Calendar).

 Pottermore Presents: Harry Potter Short Stories by J.K.
 Rowling